 Welcome to our blog!

-Searchable online indexes of Family Names and Subject Files are available as a source for your research or view the indexes and files at the on-site William Kyle Research Library.
-The library is open on Tuesdays and Thursdays, 11 to 3 p.m.
-Call the library at (541) 997-7884, ext.1 for more information.
+Search online indexes of Family Names and Subject Files as a source for your research or view the indexes and files at our on-site William Kyle Research Library.
+The library is located behind the Museum and open on Tuesdays and Thursdays, 11 to 3 p.m.
+Call the library at (541) 997-7884 for more information.

 Latest Posts